s29733/test-api-gw/README.md

 # test-api-gw
-Test application for educational purposes - edit 2024
+Test application for educational purposes - edit 2024 - one more time